bborncr/FeatherM0-TTN-Getting-Started/README.md

-# AnarduinoMiniWireless-TTN-Getting-Started
+# FeatherM0-TTN-Getting-Started
-A guide to connecting the Anarduino MiniWireless (US915) to The Things Network using OTAA.
+A guide to connecting the Adafruit Feather M0 Lora (US915) to The Things Network using OTAA.

 ## Intro
-The Anarduino MiniWireless LoRa board consists of an ATMEGA328p microcontroller connected to a HopeRF RFM95 LoRa radio module.
+The Adafruit Feather M0 LoRa board consists of an ATSAMD21G18 ARM Cortex M0 microcontroller connected to a HopeRF RFM95 LoRa radio module.
 This tutorial is for the **US915** band.
 Other bands will not work using these instructions, the differences are significant.
 The IBM LMIC framework is an Arduino port of the LoRaWAN-in-C framework provided by IBM.

 The US915 LoRaWAN band is divided into 72 sub channels.
 Each gateway uses 8 of these sub channels.